What is Crimsafe?

 The exact cost of installing Crimsafe products will vary.
 As a guide, Crimsafe installation specialist Davcon Security Screens estimates that Crimsafe windows may set you back upwards of $450, Crimsafe doors may cost from $1,000, and Crimsafe patio enclosures may come with a price tag upwards of $7,000 (but this will depend on your patio’s size and shape).
 Davcon says the price of installing Crimsafe may vary depending on:

 - The dimensions of the door, window or outside area

 - Whether you need new door tracks

-- Whether a a new frame is needed for old or rotting doors or windows
+- Whether a new frame is needed for old or rotting doors or windows

+Naturally, many of the same considerations would apply to the cost of security screens from another brand.
 Costs may also vary depending on the supplier and installer you choose to use.
-Therefore, it can be a good idea to get a couple of quotes.
-According to Crimsafe, arranging a measure and quote is free to do.
-Here is a full list of Crimsafe suppliers.
+This makes it a good idea to get a couple of quotes.

 What are some alternative security screen options?